 Unfortunately, you don’t have control over certain factors such as age and gender.
 But you do have a say in others like health and lifestyle.
 There are many changes you can make that will benefit your health long term, like beginning an exercise program or introducing a healthier diet.
 And these changes can also positively impact your life insurance premium.
 But it may take a while.

 Some changes are immediate, while others take more time to produce results.
 These are some examples of things you can begin to change today, although they won’t translate to lower life insurance premiums right away.

 Tobacco/nicotine use – You can quit using tobacco/nicotine products right this moment and start experiencing health benefits almost immediately.
 However, it will take much longer before you see a big payoff on your life insurance costs.
 Most life insurance company guidelines require you to be tobacco/nicotine free for at least 12 months before you qualify for non-tobacco rates.
 This same consideration can apply to e-cigarettes and life insurance.
 And it will take you 4-5 years before you’re eligible for the best rating classes.

 Hazardous activities – Life insurance companies issue higher rates for people who engage in dangerous activities such as scuba diving, skydiving, racing, rock climbing, etc. Guidelines vary by company, but it’s standard for a company to look back two years when evaluating an application.
 So even if you jumped out of a plane for the last time a year ago, you could still get hit with higher rates today.

-Weight loss – Your height and weight factor into the cost of your policy.
+Weight loss – Outlive your term life insurance policy controlling your weight.
 If you’re a few pounds above the threshold for a Preferred class for example, it could increase your cost by 20 percent or more.
 You may be able to shed a few pounds quickly and weigh in below the limit on your paramed exam (learn more about the paramed exam here: What to Expect From a Life Insurance Medical Exam).
 But more significant weight loss is going to take some time, especially if done in a healthy way.